Naviamold1/Discord-AI-Bot/README.md

 ## 🤝 Contributing

-Contributions, issues and feature requests are welcome!<br />Feel free to check issues page.
+Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/Naviamold1/Discord-AI-Bot/issues).

+If you do plan to contribute please install and set this up via [Poetry](#poetry-install-optional) and install dev dependencies.

 ## Show your support